 The widowed Empress Wilhelmine Amalie had an orangery garden installed in Schoenbrunn with the purpose of overwintering her bitter orange plants inside a greenhouse.

 Even today, concerts are held in grand old style in this historical location.
-Clad in historical dress, the Schoenbrunn Palace Festival Orchestra interprets the most famous works by Mozart and Strauss at the original location every evening.
+Clad in historical dress, the Schoenbrunn Palace Orchestra interprets the most famous works by Mozart and Strauss at the original location every evening.

 Most orangeries, consisdng of the building and garden as a complete art work, were erected at the beginning of the 18th Century together with Baroque Architecture and the French garden.